netzeroinsights/slate-epri/source/index.html.md

     "label": "Solutions map",
     "description": "The Solutions Map simplifies your exploration of climate tech solutions.
 We've categorized over 200 solutions into Challenge Areas like Energy, Industry, Transport, and more.
 When you choose a solution, you can dive into its sub-solutions if they exist.
 You can also access insights, active investors, and information about startups and SMEs for each solution.", "tagID": 1399,
-    "companyCount": 39491,
-    "dealCount": 41425,
-    "totalFunding": 424336443804,
-    "totalFundingUSD": 473836670179,
     "hasChildren": true,
     "id": 347
   },
   {
-    "label": "Deep Dives map",
-    "description": "The Deep Dives offers a meticulous mapping of the most innovative and extensively researched fields in the realm of Climate Tech.
-These curated maps serve as a direct, technologically advanced interface, simplifying navigation through the intricate landscape of climate technology.
-Users can seamlessly delve into specific areas such as Cement and Concrete, Carbon Offset and Markets, Marine Energy, and Hydrogen, gaining valuable insights into advancements, sub-solutions, and active investors. ", "tagID": 1412,
-    "companyCount": 68748,
-    "dealCount": 0,
-    "totalFunding": -9223372036854775808,
-    "totalFundingUSD": -9223372036854775808,
-    "hasChildren": true,
-    "id": 359
-  },
-  {
     "label": "Software map",
     "description": "The Software Map is a comprehensive visual representation that outlines the diverse array of software solutions within the climate tech landscape.
 This map provides a detailed overview of software applications tailored to address climate challenges across various sectors, including energy, transport, industry, food and agriculture, built environment, natural environment, and more. ", "tagID": 1823,
-    "companyCount": 68850,
-    "dealCount": 0,
-    "totalFunding": -9223372036854775808,
-    "totalFundingUSD": -9223372036854775808,
     "hasChildren": true,
     "id": 660
   }